Emmanuelle Picaud is an independent investigative journalist based in France.

-In 2023, Emmanuelle coordinated the European investigation “Cashing in on Carbon Credits”, a series of articles revealing how companies in the cement and steel sectors used free emission allowances to generate billions in profits on the European carbon market.
+In 2023, Emmanuelle coordinated the European investigation “Cashing in on Carbon Credits”, a series of reports uncovering how companies in the cement and steel industries profited from free emission allowances on the European carbon market, generating billions in windfall gains.
+Academically, she holds a Master’s degree in Journalism, as well as a Master’s in Urban Planning and a Bachelor’s degree in Philosophy.
+She regularly contributes to specialized publications related to these fields.

 Last modified: